arika0093/BlazorPathHelper/docs/en/GettingStarted/AutoInstall.md

 This tool performs the following tasks:

-* Searches for `*.csproj` files under the execution directory and displays options for selection.
+* Searches for `*.csproj` files under the execution directory and displays options.
+    * Use the Space key to select and the Enter key to confirm.
 * Installs the latest version of `BlazorPathHelper` into the selected project.
-* Searches for `.razor` files under the project directory, reads the values of `@page` attributes, and generates a `WebPaths.cs` file.
+* Searches for `.razor` files under the project and generates a `WebPaths.cs` file based on the values of the `@page` attributes.
     * Currently, only `.razor` files are targeted.
-* (Optional) Replaces the values of `@page` attributes with the generated `const string` variables.
+* (Optional) Replaces the values of the `@page` attributes with the generated `const string` variables.
     * This makes URL management easier.
+* (Optional) Adds the `#!csharp [Query]` attribute based on the `#!csharp [SupplyParameterFromQuery]` attribute.
+    * This enables query parameter generation.
+    * Only values specified in the `.razor` files are read.

+!!! tip "When Multiple @page Attributes Exist"

+    If multiple `@page` attributes exist, the tool will display options for the user to select.

 !!! warning "Caution!"

     This tool references and modifies existing code.
-    Be sure to create a backup using git or another version control system before running it.
+    Be sure to create a backup using git or other tools before running it.
-    (The tool will also display a warning if there are uncommitted changes in git.)
+    (The tool will also display a warning if there are existing git changes.)